 I’d never encountered this position before.

-In the strictest sense, speaking historically, “expat” is short for “expatriation”—the act of renouncing your allegiance to your native land.
+In the strictest sense, historically speaking, “expat” is short for “expatriation”—the act of renouncing your allegiance to your native land.

 But people do object, and some even worry that the description calls their patriotism into question.

 My response to all of them is, if not “expat,” then what?

 The folks I met in London living in Europe among the locals, having, they say, adapted to local life, aren’t as much as they might want to argue otherwise, locals.
 They are foreigners.
 A Londoner living in Kentucky for decades, adapting to local ways, making local friends, adopting local customs, would still be an outsider.
 In fact, that’s probably how the local Kentuckians might describe him.

 And that, “outsider,” seems more pejorative to me.
 I’d rather be called an “expat.”

 Expat is simply an efficient term.
 It’s simpler to say “I’m an expat” than it is to say “I’m an American currently living in Panama” or “I’m a Brit currently living in France.”
 And I can’t think of any other way to explain the situation.

 The more legitimate confusion comes from a misunderstanding of the difference, in today’s vernacular, between “expat” and “expatriation.”
 An expat is someone residing in another country.
 Expatriation is when someone formally renounces allegiance to his (or her) home country and actually gives up his or her citizenship.
 It’s an extreme choice and a dramatic step—something very different from simply moving to another country.